frontend-fun/react-hooks-typescript-tome/docs/5-complex/index.md

 # TODO: Finish these

+A complex example in a github repository that models an application where we have a complex nested object.

 * list of object states
   * State gone wrong: Ultimately we escalate to multiple levels of nested state.
 We have some specific examples where that breaks down when done incorrectly.
 * list of list of object states